Improved and More Robust Automatic Target Classifiers

 DESCRIPTION: Current tactical platforms are challenged when it comes to target identification and classification algorithm development.
 They are unlikely to routinely encounter more complex dynamics of targets of interest and when they do, the raw data is not likely to be recorded.
 Therefore, data from other collection systems and/or computer models must be used to model and simulate the dynamics and build the required algorithms.
 The advancement of powerful super computers has made near-real physical modeling possible [Ref.
 1], allowing modeling of almost any target with its environment and achieving very good agreement between models and observations.
 It is important to note though, some approximations are usually required but those terms are generally small and are usually considered insignificant.

 Advanced mathematical and machine learning techniques may be used to resolve this apparent paradox between exploiting a high-dimensional feature space with data intensive machine learning and a lack of understanding of the underlying dynamics.
+In addition, these techniques can enable classification somewhere near real-time, a timescale that is relevant to tactical platforms, that is on the order of seconds.
 With this approach, one could build and train equivalently effective algorithms with built-in physics, i.e., coupled non-linear differential expressions, to ensure the algorithms are robust.
 Finally, the learned physics-based models could be used to extend accurate classification to other objects of similar class using sparsely sampled data, computer models, and scaled model data.

 Machine learning techniques, e.g., Support Vector Machines (SVM), Dynamic Mode Decomposition (DMD) [Ref.
 5], Long Short-Term Memory (LSTM) Recurrent Neural Networks (RNN) or Convolutional Neural Networks (CNN), are effective at picking up and exploiting small differences in data, especially for spatiotemporal coupled systems where the feature space is very large in higher order dimensions.
 As a result, improved performance can be achieved with access to higher dimensional data with finer temporal resolution and higher fidelity.
 Getting this data can be difficult for a tactical platform and using traditional computer modeling may not be sufficient due to its data approximations.
 However, scaled model data might be used to better capture the underlying dynamics and provide a critical element for the advancement of machine learning algorithms.
 Scale modeling cannot be a complete alternative and may be dismissed in the development and test of classification systems because of the expense when scaling to large class.